microsoft/PowerToys/COMMUNITY.md

 ### [@robmikh](https://github.com/robmikh) - Robert Mikhayelyan

-Crop And Lock is based on the original work of Robert Mikhayelyan.
-Other members of Microsoft community who supported Crop And Lock's original development include Kevin Guo and Matt Worley.
+Crop And Lock is based on the original work of Robert Mikhayelyan, with Program Manager support from [@kevinguo305](https://github.com/kevinguo305) - Kevin Guo.

 ### Microsoft InVEST team